ombulabs/blog/_posts/2015-07-20-why-using-default-scope-is-a-bad-idea.markdown

 depending on the default scoped attribute/value it can cause some pretty bad bugs.

+Also, I'd like to mention the fact that it's very difficult to write queries once you have used `default_scope` on a model.
+For example:
+`Animal.where('deleted_on is not null')` won't work, you'd need to use `Animal.unscoped`, which makes everything awkward.
+You also need to use `unscoped` carefully, because it will remove all scopes of the relation, not just the default scope.

-I'd say always avoid default scope if possible, or use with care, and prefer explicit scopes instead.
+I recommend always avoiding default scope if possible, or use with care, and prefer explicit scopes instead.